 Common side effects of the Gardasil 9 vaccine is irritation at the injection site, including pain, swelling, or redness.
 Some people may have a headache following the injection.

 Avoid sexual contact with a partner if genital warts are present.

 Use latex condoms every time you engage in sexual intercourse.
 But keep in mind that HPV is spread through skin-to-skin contact — not through exchange of bodily fluids.
 This means that while condoms may not always prevent the spread of HPV, they could reduce your risk.

 If you’re a woman, make an appointment with your gynecologist for a cervical cancer screening.
 You should start screening at age 21 and continue until you’re 65.

 HPV is very common.
-Most people with HPV don’t know they’re infected and experience no symptoms.
+Most people with HPV don’t know they have an infection and experience no symptoms.

 If you have HPV, it doesn’t mean you’ll develop cervical cancer.

 However, knowing that you have a high-risk type of HPV will help you and your doctor come up with a plan to reduce your risk for cervical cancer.